 - Social Studies: We will be studying the 13 Colonies.
 Students will identify and locate the 13 Colonies on a map and make a timeline of important dates and events from this time period.

 - Writing: We will practice using subject pronouns, object pronouns, comparative and superlative adjectives, adverbs, prefixes, and suffixes in Grammar and Morphology.
 We will research nonfiction texts and create an informative report.

-- Reading: We will explore nonfiction texts and practice looking for cause-and-effect, inference, author's purpose, and sequence.
+- Reading: We will explore nonfiction texts and practice summarizing, doing research, looking for main ideas, and asking questions of the text.
 We will incorporate curriculum vocabulary through word work during the Daily 5.

 - Spelling: We will have new words every Monday and will have a test every Friday.
 EACH STUDENT WILL HAVE A NEW SPELLING EACH WEEK, PLEASE LOOK IN YOUR STUDENT'S PLANNER TO SEE WHICH ONES THAT THEY WILL NEED TO STUDY FOR THE TEST AT THE END OF THE WEEK!

 - Core Knowledge/Virtues: We will read and analyze different poems like Jimmy Jet (What Your Third Grader Needs to Know, p.
 12), by orally reciting it, and look at Eletelephony (p.
 14).
 We will study the idiom, "Rule the Roost" and "The Show Must Go On" (p.
 62).
 Our virtue of the month is gentleness and humility.
 We can apply this principle by treating others with kind words or a mild manner.
 We acknowledge that we are not perfect.
 We avoid the temptation to exaggerate our own abilities or underestimate the ability of others.